 We firmly believe that no one understands the suffering of marginalized young women better, than a young woman who has experienced it herself.
 This is the main reason why one of our main objectives is gradually to transfer major parts of the management of our organization to our own graduates.
 12% of our current staff are already our own graduates and we are planning to increase this to 16% in 2018 and 24% by 2020.

 How we work

-OMID centers take the best teachers and psychologists in Tehran to provide therapy and education for over 200 girls at any one time.
+OMID take the best teachers and psychologists in Tehran to provide therapy and education for over 200 girls at any one time.
 Our unique holistic approach helps the young girls achieve self-awareness, self-determination and self-sufficiency.
 We value and nurture the voices, hearts, and minds of these underprivileged and vulnerable young women and help them transform their lives.

 Close to 200 young women are enrolled in the three-year OMID program during the day time.
 After classes they return home.
 For those who have run away from abusive families or been abandoned, home is the OMID shelter, a local authority home or by themseves.
 The others live with their families.
 During their time at OMID, the girls attend educational and vocational training classes and workshops including IT, English language, Graphic Arts, Accounting, Tourism, Creative writing, Gender empowerment, Human and individual rights, Marriage and family, and Financial planning.

 Who we help

 What we do

 With a hands-on approach, our multi-discisplinary teams and staff implement a unique holistic program at our center in Tehran.
 Our management team is supported by more than 80 full and part-time paid employees, most of whom are teachers, social workers, and clinical psychologists.